 Today, we discover the 12 most dangerous animals that are considered man-eaters.

 Tigers have killed more humans than any of the big cats.
 Moreover, they have directly attacked and killed more humans than any other wild mammal.

 Unlike leopards and lions, man-eating tigers seldom go to human habitations to look for prey.
-Most of those attached were reported to have been in the tiger territory when it happened.
+Most of those attacked were reported to have been in tiger territory when it happened.
 Additionally, tigers mostly attack during daylight hours, unlike lions and leopards.

 In 2008, tigers lost a significant part of their habitat due to Cyclone Sidr, leading to increased cases of big cats attacking humans on Sunderbans’ Indian side.
 The attacks were due to the tigers’ increased encounters with humans as they crossed from the Bangladeshi side to the Indian side.

 Man-eating lions are known to aggressively enter human habitats at night and during the day to hunt for prey.
 Like tigers, lions may become man-eaters due to:

 But cases of man-eating lions in perfect health have also been reported.

 The most infamous case of lions eating humans was documented in 1898 in British East Africa, now known as Kenya.
 In this case, two huge maneless male lions reined terror on railway workers constructing a bridge over River Tsavo in today’s Tsavo National Park.

 The lions are reported to have killed and eaten over 130 men, mostly Indian migrants.
 After this incident, the British prime minister halted the entire project and sounded the alarm.
 Eventually, the project’s head engineer tracked down and killed the enormous man-eaters.
 However, it took eight men to move each of the lions to the camp.